ketanmore2002/vendor-management-system/README.md

 # Vendor Management System

-This project is backend for Vendor System Management.
+This project is backend for Vendor Management System.
 This project has various APIs protected with JSON Web Token.

 ## API Reference